 Rose Quartz Properties Facts and Photos

-1. What is Rose Quartz?
+2. What is Rose Quartz

-3. More Facts
+3. More Rose Quartz Facts

 What is Rose Quartz?

-In this crystal habit known as 'massive' crystals form as one tightly intergrown shapeless mass.
-Crystals have no definitive shape or external form.
-This structure is unusual considering most varieties of quartz exhibit well formed crystals.
+Individual crystals of rose quartz have never been found.
+The mineral crystallises instead in masses.
+In this crystal habit crystals grow as one large shapeless mass with no visible external shape or form.
+This is unusual for quartz because most varieties exhibit well formed crystals.

 There is a pink coloured quartz that does form individual crystals.
 It's generally believed pink quartz as it tends to be known is a variety in its own right.

 As well as being very rare, it forms in a different geological environment to rose quartz.
 Its colour is believed to be caused by impurities of aluminium and phosphorus.
 It's also extremely sensitive to light.

 The colour of rose quartz is believed to be fairly stable.
 With that said, there have been occasional reports of stones that have turned pale after being exposed to sunlight.